dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j2_dJY_mIys" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- Turbilence and the irreversibility of its introduction of chaos into fluid dynamical systems.
+- Turbulence and the irreversibility of its introduction of chaos into fluid dynamical systems.
   - why is this chaos irreversible? because of the vast distinctions in complexity of information required to encode laminar flow and